-The Affordable Care Act has created a 3.8% surtax on investment income starting in the 2013 tax year.
+The net investment income (NII) tax is a 3.8% surtax on investment income that was created by the Affordable Care Act in 2013.
 To avoid the 3.8% surtax, your investment income must be offset with investment losses or your income has to be considered non-passive vs. passive.
 For income to be considered non-passive, the taxpayer must materially participate in the activity.
 This is determined on an annual basis; because a taxpayer qualifies in one year does not automatically qualify him or her in subsequent tax years.

 Material participation occurs when a taxpayer’s involvement in the trade or business is regular, continuous, and substantial.
 Any work an individual performs in an activity in which he or she owns an interest generally is considered participation.
 However, not all participation is considered material.
 An individual materially participates in an activity if any one of the following tests is met: